-The complete instructions, modules and exercises for the Basic Set can be found at the two links listed at the end of this point.
+The complete instructions, modules, and exercises for the Basic Set can be found at the two links listed at the end of this post.
 In the meantime, here are some brief exercises using some of the principles.

 There are four sequential modules using the Basic Set:

 • Module IV: using images and contrastive analysis

 I've listed six images below, three fruit images and three non-fruit images.
 Take a look at the images and then do the following: